 Understanding the WMI Provider for Server Events

-The WMI Provider for Server Events lets you use the Windows Management Instrumentation (WMI) to monitor events in SQL Server.
+SQL Server 2005 includes the WMI Provider for Server Events.
+This provider lets you use the Windows Management Instrumentation (WMI) to monitor events in SQL Server.
 The provider works by turning SQL Server into a managed WMI object.
 Any event that can generate an event notification in SQL Server can be leveraged by the WMI by using this provider.
 Additionally, as a management application that interacts with the WMI, SQL Server Agent can respond to these events, increasing the scope of events covered by SQL Server Agent over earlier releases.

 When an event occurs that triggers the event notification to send a message, the message goes to a predefined target service in msdb that is named SQL/Notifications/ProcessWMIEventProviderNotification/v1.0.
 The service puts the event into a predefined queue in msdb that is named WMIEventProviderNotificationQueue.
 (Both the service and the queue are created dynamically by the provider when it first connects to SQL Server.)
 The provider then reads the event data from this queue and transforms it into managed object format (MOF) before returning it to the application.
 The following illustration shows this process.

 SELECT * FROM DDL_DATABASE_LEVEL_EVENTS WHERE DatabaseName = 'AdventureWorks'

 In response to this query, the WMI Provider for Server Events creates the equivalent event notification in the target database: